 Skip to main content

-It’s here, amid fields that witnessed immense destruction, that we find the relics, monuments, and cemeteries that testify to the sacrifices made during "The Great War."
+Amid fields that witnessed immense destruction, we find the relics, monuments, and cemeteries that testify to the sacrifices made during "The Great War."
 Each location, from preserved trenches to memorials, tells a story of the soldiers who endured unimaginable conditions.
 Let's explore some of these historic sites.

 German and Allied trenches

-In Flanders, especially around Ypres, a network of trenches remains one of the most vivid reminders of World War I. Each trench system holds its history and reflects the harsh realities soldiers faced on the front lines.
+In Flanders, especially around Ypres, a network of trenches remains one of the most vivid reminders of World War I, whether British or German.

-Bunkers and command posts are scattered across the Ypres Salient, remnants of the fierce battles and strategic positions soldiers established.
-Essex Farm, the place where John McCrae wrote 'In Flanders Fields', is undoubtedly the most famous bunker complex.
+Bunkers and command posts are scattered across the Ypres Salient.
+Essex Farm, the place where John McCrae wrote the immortalised poem 'In Flanders Fields', is undoubtedly the most famous bunker complex.

 War Memorials

 Additionally, places like the In Flanders Fields Museum educate visitors on the war's impact on local and global scales, fostering reflection on both the cost of conflict and the importance of peace.
-The Ypres area continues to serve as a solemn reminder of the past, shaping a remembrance culture that combines respect for history with a commitment to peace and reconciliation.
+The Ypres area remains a poignant reminder of the past.

 War cemeteries

-Ypres and its surroundings are also home to many moving war cemeteries, honouring the sacrifices made by soldiers worldwide.
-Some of these cemeteries and memorial sites hold UNESCO World Heritage status since 2023.
-This recognition underscores their historical and cultural significance, preserving the memory of the lives lost and the profound impact of the war on global history.
+Ypres and its surroundings are also home to many war cemeteries, honouring the sacrifices made by soldiers worldwide.
+Some of these cemeteries and memorial sites have held UNESCO World Heritage status since 2023.

 Remembering in Flanders Fields

-Each November 11, people gather to pay tribute to the soldiers who gave their lives and to renew a commitment to peace.
-In Flanders, John McCrae’s famous words, “In Flanders Fields the poppies blow / Between the crosses, row on row,” resonate, reminding us of the enduring impact of World War I and the importance of never forgetting those who sacrificed so much for the future generations.
+In Flanders, John McCrae’s famous words, “In Flanders Fields the poppies blow / Between the crosses, row on row,” resonate, reminding us of the enduring impact of World War I and the importance of never forgetting those who sacrificed so much for future generations.

 Discover more World War I relics in Flanders, traces of one of the bloodiest battles around Verdun and the bloody trench war in the French Vosges.